Automation MCP Server Features Blog Pricing Contact

 Authorization: Bearer YOUR_API_KEY

-Content-Type: multipart/form-data
+Content-Type: application/json

-Body: (see per-format examples below)
+Body: (JSON invoice document, see per-format examples below)

 Your API key is available in your InvoiceXML dashboard.
 Store it as a Power Automate Environment Variable or in Azure Key Vault — do not hardcode it in the flow.